CHOOSE YOUR ARS NETWORK LOCATION

 5. Electric Water Heater Malfunction

-Another method to verify this concept is to substitute the primary energy source from wall outlets with another electric device that has its own internal battery backup system.
+One way to test this is to substitute the primary energy source from wall outlets with another electronic device that has its own internal battery backup system.
 If switching power sources does not turn on any heated taps, there is no electricity flowing to your electric water heater.

 6. Thermostat Malfunction